ealfcast/Multi-Agent-Collaboration/README.md

 Identify business decision frictions and then design workflows around the proper pattern.

 ### Principle #2: Desing for enterprise productivity (not just individual task augmentation)
-Use Agentic systems when decision and automation are needed
+Use Agentic systems when decision and automation with adaptability are needed (Exploring different trajectories for the solution)

 ## Patterns Development
 ### Principle #3: Acknowledge tradeoffs with agency, control, and reliability